ronelm2000/kirara-series-ranker/README.md

  * Versioning of sorter data - you may want to add characters and resources over time.
 Versioning keeps shareable links valid even if the base character data is changed.
  * Saves a local copy of the images on your local browser so that it remembers it downloaded a file in advance, this is to save download times as a large amount of characters can take a lot of time to download.

-The version in this repo is built for characters from [Manga Time Kirara](https://en.wikipedia.org/wiki/Manga_Time_Kirara), but the sorter can be easily edited to create any custom sorter desired.
+The version in this repo is built for characters from [Manga Time Kirara](https://en.wikipedia.org/wiki/Manga_Time_Kirara) and [Kirara Fantasia](https://kirarafantasia.com/), but the sorter can be easily edited to create any custom sorter desired.
 There are over a lot of characters, around 180, and quickly rising!

 As as you can see, this repo itself is a fork of the original sorter which uses characters from Touhou, but this repo contains several improvements, which may have already made it a bit backwards incompatible with the original repo. ![:KarenShrug:](https://media.discordapp.net/attachments/372514503134281729/604938456757698572/image0.png?width=25&height=25)